Undertanding resentment

 How does it feel to be resented?

-Being on the receiving end of resentment can feel isolating and hurtful.
+Being the recipient of resentment can feel isolating and hurtful.
 It often leads to strained relationships and misunderstandings; one might feel unfairly judged or misunderstood.

 What is the purpose of resentment?